Universality in volume law entanglement of pure quantum states: Results

 Finally, to confirm the validity of the approximations and clarify the advantages of our formula~\eqref{FitFunc}, we present numerical simulations of the 2RPC of cTPQ states for the $S=1/2$ XY chain under a periodic boundary condition,

 This system is mapped to the free fermion system by the Jordan-Wigner transformation~\cite{JWtransformation}, and the quantities $\trA(\trB e^{-\beta H})^2$ and $\trB(\trA e^{-\beta H})^2$ can be efficiently calculated in a large system ($L \sim 100$) by the correlation functions of the system~\cite{Peschel2003}.
 We numerically calculate the 2RPC of the cTPQ states at the inverse temperature $\beta=4$ by evaluating Eq.~\eqref{TPQ_S2}.
-As Fig.~\ref{Fig TPQ} shows, the numerical data of the 2RPC are well fitted by our formula~\eqref{FitFunc} for all system sizes $L$ and subsystem sizes $l$.
-In addition, we compare several estimates of the density of the 2REE from numerical data in the inset: $\ln a$ from the fits by our formula, the density of the 2REE for half of the system, $S_2(L/2)/(L/2)$, and the average slope of the curve between $l=1$ and $l=5$, $(S_2(5)-S_2(1))/4$.
+As Fig.~\ref{Fig TPQ} shows, the numerical data of the 2RPC are well fitted by our formula~\eqref{FitFunc} for all system sizes $L$ and subsystem sizes $\ell$ (details of the fitting is described in the Method section).
+In addition, we compare several estimates of the density of the 2REE from numerical data in the inset: $\ln a$ from the fits by our formula, the density of the 2REE for half of the system, $S_2(L/2)/(L/2)$, and the average slope of the curve between $\ell=1$ and $\ell=5$, $(S_2(5)-S_2(1))/4$.
 It is clear that $\ln a$ does not contain any systematic error compared with the other two estimates, which represents one of the advantages of our formula~\eqref{FitFunc}.
+We also numerically check the validity of the approximations in deriving the formula~\eqref{FitFunc} in Supplementary Figure~1.

-\section{General conjecture for scrambled states}
+\subsection{General conjecture for scrambled states}

 So far, we have focused on the cTPQ states, but they are merely a canonical example of pure states locally reproducing the Gibbs ensemble.
-Here, we pose a conjecture for other scrambled pure states: {\it Equation~\eqref{FitFunc} holds for generic scrambled pure states}.
+Here, we pose a conjecture for other scrambled pure states: Equation~\eqref{FitFunc} works as a fitting function for generic scrambled pure states.

-In the following two sections, we numerically check this conjecture.
+In the following two subsections, we numerically check this conjecture.
 We calculate the 2RPCs of various pure states, namely, the excited energy eigenstates of (non-)integrable models, and the states after a quantum quench.
 We show that the conjecture holds for the eigenstates of the non-integrable model but not for those of the integrable model.
-We also numerically reveal that Eq.~\eqref{FitFunc} well fits the 2RPC averaged over the time evolution after the quench.
+We also numerically reveal that Eq.~\eqref{FitFunc} well fits the 2RPC averaged over the time evolution after a quantum quench.

-\section{Numerical results for energy eigenstates}
+\subsection{Numerical results for energy eigenstates}